 To date, more than 540 volunteers have participated in this intense program of faith, service and community.

-Past LV Directors include: Mike Culligan, John Garry, Karin McClelland-Anderer, Cathy (Clark) Gillaspie and David Kasievich.
+Past LV Directors include: Mike Culligan, John Garry, Karin McClelland-Anderer, Cathy (Clark) Gillaspie, David Kasievich and Alissa Macksey.

-Previous LV Associate Directors include: Brother Maurice Anglim, Brother Willie Rhody, Brother Tom Chadwick, Cathy Clark, Dave Kasievich, Alisa Macksey, and Jolleen Wagner.
+Previous LV Associate Directors include: Brother Maurice Anglim, Brother Willie Rhody, Brother Tom Chadwick, Cathy Clark, Dave Kasievich, Alisa Macksey, Jolleen Wagner, and Kimberly Williams.

 Longest serving LVs: Licia Koch Robertson (93-97) and Carrie Kaskila (96-00)